BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/pdf-bookmarks.md

 Defines the bookmark pattern used in the merged PDF.

+> [!NOTE]
+> This setting is available in both the **PDM task** and **SOLIDWORKS add-in**.
+Values offered by the placeholder menu depend on whether the file is being processed from PDM or from the active SOLIDWORKS document.

 ![PDF bookmarks menu](/images/pdmpublisher/screenshots/options-buttonmenu-000-pdf-bookmarks.png)

 Bookmarks make large merged PDFs easier to review and navigate.